cosimo/rFactor2-DeltaBest/README.txt

 == Installation ==

-Copy the content of the zip file into your rFactor 2 plugins folder, most likely something like this:
+Copy the content of the zip file (all files, maybe except the README.txt) into your rFactor 2 plugins folder, most likely a directory like this:

   "C:\Program files (x86)\rFactor2\Plugins"